"Making sure the holidays go off without a hitch is a key HR responsibility."

-Regardless of your company’s vacation policy, many of your workers will ask to take time off during November, December and early January.
+Regardless of your company's vacation policy, it's practically a given that many, if not all, of your workers will ask to take time off during November, December and early January.
 A 2017 survey by Robert Half found that only 18 percent of American employees planned to work the entire week of Dec.
-25, and there’s little reason to think 2018 will be much different.
+25, and there's little reason to think 2018 will be much different.

 This could easily cause a dip in productivity, and managers may be understandably wary about how that drop will affect the organization in the weeks and months following the holidays.
-But that doesn’t mean the company should make staff members feel like they shouldn’t take time off.
+But that doesn't mean the company should make staff members feel like they shouldn't take time off.
 The best course of action is to encourage people to submit vacation-day requests well in advance.
-You should also make arrangements for strategic coverage with those who aren’t taking much time off.
-(This is where the time and labor capabilities of PeopleStrategy eHCM can come in handy.)
+You should also make arrangements for strategic coverage with those who aren't taking much time off.
+(This is where the scheduling capabilities of PeopleStrategy eHCM truly shine.)

 Celebrate respectfully and responsibly

 Having a diverse workforce means having a lot of people who celebrate the holidays in different ways.
 As noted by the Society for Human Resource Management, organizations take a variety of approaches to accommodate employees from diverse backgrounds, such as allowing workers to choose when to take their holidays instead of rigidly scheduling time-off for everyone at the same time around Christmas.
 Others don't assign specific holiday names to their corporate calendars at all.
 Whichever strategy you choose, be sure all celebrations and in-office decorations are nondenominational.

 If your business plans to hold a company party, it's HR's responsibility to establish reasonable but firm rules of conduct for this celebration, especially around alcohol consumption.
 There's a big difference between cutting loose and being inappropriate.